wldh-ug/CSED332_Refactoring/ANSWER.md

 ============
 We found the following code smell(s): _**NOPE**_

-We were in agony for a long time, but we concluded that there is no meaningful refactorable factors.
+**We were in agony for a long time**, but we concluded that there is no meaningful refactorable factors.
 So we didn't eliminate navigation code.

 The only good point which can be attained by extracting boolean conditions of `while` to a method we thought is that *extracting it to a method makes converting `origin` and `destination` public variables to private ones able, so it is good for object capsulation*.
 But test codes from [LANTest.java](./src/test/java/lanSimulation/test/LANTest.java) uses those variables as public, so we couldn't do anything.